 SECTION 8 All the questions in this section apply only to the tenant-based section 8 assistance program (vouchers, and until completely merged into the voucher program, certificates).
 (1) Eligibility a.
 What is the extent of screening conducted by the PHA?
 (Select all that apply) ☐ Criminal or drug-related activity only to the extent required by law or regulation.☐ Other (list below): Citizenship b.
 Yes 🗌 No: Does the PHA request criminal records from local law enforcement agencies for screening purposes? c.
-Yes 🔲 No: Does the PHA request criminal records from State law enforcement agencies for screening purposes? d. 🗌 Yes  No: Does the PHA access FBI criminal records from the FBI for screening purposes?
+Yes 🔲 No: Does the PHA request criminal records from State law enforcement agencies for screening purposes? d. 🗌 Yes 🗵 No: Does the PHA access FBI criminal records from the FBI for screening purposes?
 (Either directly or through an NCIC-authorized source) e.
 Indicate what kinds of information you share with prospective property owners?
-(Select all that apply) □ Criminal or drug-related activity: (YES) □ Other (describe below): Two previous property owner's names and addresses.
+(Select all that apply) ☐ Criminal or drug-related activity: (YES) ☐ Other (describe below): Two previous property owner's names and addresses.
 (2) Waiting List Organizations a.
 The Section 8 tenant-based assistance waiting lists will be not merged with any other program or organization. b.
-Interested person may apply for admission to Section 8 tenant-based assistance at the following location: ARHA's Administration Office at 401 Wythe Street, Alexandria, VA.
-(3) Search Time The PHA gives time extensions on standard 60-day period of search for a unit on a case-by-case basis.
-The circumstances of the individual and other extenuating external factors (i.e.: market conditions, etc.) are taken into account.
-6.1 (4) Admissions Preferences 0.1 a.
+Interested person may apply for admission to Section 8 tenant-based assistance at the following location: ARHA's Office of HCVP at 18 Roth Street, Alexandria, VA (3) Search Time The PHA gives time extensions on standard 60-day period of search for a unit on a case-by-case basis and the circumstances of the individual and other external factors (i.e.: market conditions, etc.) 6.1 (4) Admissions Preferences 0.1 a.
 Income targeting Yes No: Does the PHA plan to exceed the federal targeting requirements by targeting more than 75% of all new admissions to the section 8 program to families at or below 30% of median area income? b.
 Preferences 1.
 Yes No: Has the PHA established preferences for admission to section 8 tenant-based assistance? (other than date and time of application) (if no, skip to subcomponent (5) Special purpose section 8 assistance programs) 2.
-Which of the following admission preferences does the PHA plan to employ in the coming year? (select all that apply from either former Federal preferences or other preferences) Former Federal preferences: Involuntary Displacement (Disaster, Government Action, Action of Housing Owner, Inaccessibility, Property Disposition) Victims of domestic violence Substandard housing Homelessness High rent burden (rent is > 50 percent of income) Other preferences (select all that apply) Working families and those unable to work because of age or disability Veterans and veterans' families Residents who live and/or work in the PHA jurisdiction Local-set aside: ARHA and City of Alexandria MOU.
+Which of the following admission preferences does the PHA plan to employ in the coming year? (select all that apply from either former Federal preferences or other preferences) Former Federal preferences: ☐ Involuntary Displacement (Disaster, Government Action, Action of Housing Owner, Inaccessibility, Property Disposition) ☐ Victims of domestic violence ☐ Substandard housing ☐ Homelessness ☐ High rent burden (rent is > 50 percent of income) Other preferences (select all that apply) Working families and those unable to work because of age or disability Veterans and veterans' families Residents who live and/or work in the PHA jurisdiction Local-set aside: ARHA and City of Alexandria MOU.
 3. If the PHA will employ admissions preferences, please prioritize by placing a "1" in the space that represents your first priority, a "2" in the box representing your second priority, and so on.
 If you give equal weight to one or more of these choices (either through an absolute hierarchy or through a point system), place the same number next to each.
-That means you can use "1" more than once, "2" more than once, etc. 1 MOU 2 Residency 2 Former Federal preferences: 2 Veterans 2 Victims of domestic violence 2 Elderly 2 Disabled 2 District
+That means you can use "1" more than once, "2" more than once, etc. MOU: to include FUP, Mental Health, Transitional Housing, Foster Care Youth, Veterans and VAWA Elderly Disabled Working: Live and work in the City of Alexandria